npmcomponent/philbooth-spooks.js/README.md

 `options.archetype` must be a non-null, non-function object that will be used as a template from which to construct the generated spy.
-The returned spy will be given methods matching each of the _own_ methods (i.e. not those inherited from the object's prototype chain).
+The returned spy will be given methods matching each of the _own_ methods (i.e. exclusing those inherited from the object's prototype chain).

 `options.log` must be a non-null object that will be used to store counts of method calls as well as details of any arguments passed to those method